skip to main content skip to search skip to footer skip to accessibility statement

 Care, treatment and policy

 All individuals in contact with services were seen within three weeks to commence their first drug treatment in Southampton.
 It is estimated that almost half (44.7%) of opiate and/or crack cocaine users aged 18 and over were not in contact with drug treatment services in 2020/21, showing a high level of unmet need.
 The number of adults in treatment at specialist drug use services in Southampton equated to 5 in every 1,000 adults, higher when compared to the England average of 4 in 1,000 (2020/21).
-In 2022, of those non-opioid users accessing treatment, 24.9% successfully completed the program and did not re-present within 6 months, a steep decrease from 41.5% in 2021 and now statistically significantly lower than England (31.4%).
-For opioid users, 6.3% successfully completed the program higher than England (5.0%).
+In 2023, of those non-opioid users accessing treatment, 28.9% successfully completed the program and did not re-present within 6 months, a slight increase from 24.9% in 2022 and now statistically similar to England (29.5%).
+For opioid users, 6.7% successfully completed the program, higher than England (5.1%).

 Across England in 2022/23, more than two-thirds of people in treatment were men (68% men to 32% women).
 This proportion varies greatly by substance group.
 The age of those entering treatment has been increasing, with the median age of those in treatment for problems with non-opiates currently at 32 years old, increasing to 44 for those in treatment for problems involving opiates.